Maipaura/hct25/README.md

 ---

-## 💡 Key Learnings from the Competition
+## Key Learnings from the Competition

-- ⚠️ **I-JEPA representations** didn’t perform well in this task — likely due to my limited experience applying it to classification tasks, rather than a flaw in the method itself.
+- **I-JEPA representations** didn’t perform well in this task — likely due to my limited experience applying it to classification tasks, rather than a flaw in the method itself.
-- ✅ **Temperature Scaling** was useful for calibrating logits and improving log-loss.
+- **Temperature Scaling** was useful for calibrating logits and improving log-loss.
-- 💎 **EVA-02 with RoPE (Rotary Position Embedding)** showed strong performance and robustness.
+- **EVA-02 with RoPE (Rotary Position Embedding)** showed strong performance and robustness.

 ---

-## 🚀 Features
+## Features

-- ✅ ConvNeXtV2 and EVA02 support via `timm`
+- ConvNeXtV2 and EVA02 support via `timm`
-- ✅ CutMix augmentation
+- CutMix augmentation
-- ✅ Focal Loss for handling class imbalance
+- Focal Loss for handling class imbalance
-- ✅ EMA (Exponential Moving Average) for stable training
+- EMA (Exponential Moving Average) for stable training
-- ✅ Mixed-precision training with AMP
+- Mixed-precision training with AMP
-- ✅ YAML-based configuration system
+- YAML-based configuration system

 ---

-## 🧩 Folder Structure
+## Code Structure

 ```
 car-classification/